-Lauren Caruba is a reporter who is passionate about longform writing and narrative storytelling.
-She currently covers health and medicine for the San Antonio Express-News, where she previously reported on education.
+Lauren Caruba reports on health and medicine for the San Antonio Express-News, where she previously reported on education.
 Read her most recent work here.

-In June 2015, Lauren graduated with honors from Northwestern’s Medill School after studying journalism, magazine writing and political science.
+In June 2015, Lauren graduated from Northwestern’s Medill School of Journalism.

 She can be reached at email@example.com or firstname.lastname@example.org.